GalalMohammed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 12-combinations: Print all possible combinations of two letters, except oo.
 Letters are lower cases, from a to z.
 One combination per line.
 The output is alpha ordered, starting with aa.
 * 13-print_float: Print a number with two decimal places, followed by a new line.
 The number is stored in the environment variable NUM.
 * 100-100-decimal_to_hexadecimal: Convert a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL.
 The script displays the number in base 16, followed by a new line.
+* 101-rot13: Encode and decode text using the rot13 encryption.
+Assume ASCII.